Use checklists to implement the hygiene and safety measures in your warehouses.

 Use this template before the shift starts to determine if all regulations are met.Download template

-Warehouses are of vital importance for the continuous operation of companies in various industries.
-When the COVID 19 pandemic restricted business operations, warehouse operations were also negatively affected in most companies.
+It is not an easy task to find a business that does not make use of warehouses.
+When the COVID-19 pandemic restricted business operations, warehouse operations were also either slowed down or stopped completely.
 As businesses slowly reopen and more workers return to work to get normal warehouse operations up and running again, it is important to establish new hygiene and safety measures to prevent or minimize the spread of the virus.

 State health authorities and local industry associations have issued guidance to help companies and employers protect their employees from COVID-19 at work.
 Employers, warehouse employees and their customers benefit from the hygiene and protective measures for warehouses by reducing the risk of infection and resulting in fewer losses and delays in business operations due to infection.